POLICY ISSUE ANALYSIS

 For policy-makers, the question becomes what would it take to grow the affordable housing industry further to supply homes to low income households most economically and at scale?
 Developing an affordable housing industry will require Government initiatives such as:

 - Enabling financial systems and products designed to raise capital for affordable housing, such as an Affordable Housing Finance Corporation (AHFC), which would lower the cost of finance to community housing providers by raising money through low-yield, long-term bonds.
 The AHFC would source and raise large amounts of capital efficiently and, therefore, likely maximise the sustainable expansion of affordable housing stock.
 International examples show retail and institutional investors will invest in affordable rental housing given the right conditions.
-For example, Austrian Housing Construction Convertible Bonds (HCCB) have a yield 1% lower than capital market bonds, but when combined with a tax advantage, can offer an attractive long-term, low-risk investment.
+For example, Austrian Housing Construction Convertible Bonds (HCCB) have a yield 1 per cent lower than capital market bonds, but when combined with a tax advantage, can offer an attractive long-term, low-risk investment.
 Since 1993 AUD$18 billion of HCCBs have been issued.

 - Transparent incentives and subsidies.
 For example, over the last decade the community housing sector has increasingly built CRA subsidies into the rents they charge low-income tenants; any changes to CRA allocation could jeopardise their business models.